Reviving Ophelia

 Reviving Ophelia: Saving the Selves of Adolescent Girls is a 1994 book written by Mary Pipher.
 This book examines the effects of societal pressures on American adolescent girls, and utilizes many case studies from the author's experience as a therapist.
-The book has been described as a "call to arms" and highlights the increased levels of sexism and violence that affect young females.
+The book has been described as a "call to arms" and highlights the increased levels of sexism and violence that affect young women.
 Pipher asserts that whilst the feminist movement has aided adult women to become empowered, teenagers have been neglected and require intensive support due to their undeveloped maturity.

 A television film of the same name, featuring Nick Thurston and Rebecca Williams, aired on the Lifetime network.

 Reviving Ophelia 25th Anniversary Edition: Saving the Selves of Adolescent Girls is a revised and updated book co-written with Dr. Pipher's daughter Sara Gilliam.

 Summary and case studies

 Reviving Ophelia is divided into sections by theme.

 Introduction

 This section introduces Pipher's theory that a great, and often negative, change influences girls during adolescence.